 When I discovered that I didn't need anyone else to change in order to feel better, I found true freedom.
 (Always working on it!).
 You can't look at things that are horrible and feel good, but you can practice looking at things that feel good, and the horrible things show up less and less.
 And the solutions come through with more ease.
 It's about directing your focus and aligning with your guidance, which affects what you receive, perceive, and how you experience the world.
 This is when you close the gap between where you are and where you want to be, and step into your powerful nature, into who you really are and who you want to be.

 It didn’t happen overnight.
 It didn’t happen without a ton of work and dedication.
 It didn't happen without learning how to relax and be kind to myself.
-And it's a practice, an art - always ongoing.
-When I really started to chill out was when I began to consistently feel my connection to my guidance consistently.
+It's a practice, an art, a skill set.
+When I really started to chill out, I began to connect to my guidance consistently.
 The conscious blending of physical and non-physical feels amazing and comes through sensations, thoughts, ideas, inclinations to act, to move and more.

-I certainly don't have it all figured out - it's evolving, an ongoing process, and there's always more to expand into.
-But I feel like on some macro level my purpose has been to go through this challenging, empowering, emotional and real-world journey and come through it with something of value to contribute.
+I certainly don't have it all figured out.
+It's evolving process, and there's always more to expand into and refine.
+But, I feel like on some macro level, my purpose has been to go through this challenging, empowering, emotional and real-world journey, and come through it feeling happy with something of value to contribute.

-I hope these words have helped to remind you of the goodness of your soul, the power of your mind, the beauty of your world, and the love that's there for you in the silence; always there for you as the profound depth, and infinite breadth, of your unique, energetic expression.
+I hope these words have helped to remind you of the goodness of your soul, the power of your mind and the depth that's always there for you in the silence; the profound wisdom and expansive love streaming to you at all times.

 You have important and exceptional talent to share and deserve to live a fully expressed life while pursuing your creative path